rgaiacs/numfocus-2017-grant/body.md

 and Data Carpentry lesson creation.
 At the end of the third day,
-we expected to have (1) four lessons translated (Shell, OpenRefine, Python, and R), (2) Data Carpentry lesson for Oceanograph, and
+we expected to have (1) four lessons translated (Shell, OpenRefine, Python, and R), (2) Data Carpentry lesson for Oceanography, and
 (3) Software Carpentry lesson with scikit-image examples.

 Lesson translation will be lead by Raniere Silva who is one of the maintainers of Software Carpentry's and Data Carpentry's lesson template and has previous experience translating Software Carpentry's Git lesson.

-Oceanograph lesson will be lead by Melissa Mendonça who organised a workshop in 2016.
+Oceanography lesson will be lead by Melissa Mendonça who organised a workshop in 2016.
 This lesson will be first developed in Portuguese since we aim to use it right after the sprint.